|Last Quarterly Update:||11/11/2013|

 Companies in this industry slaughter and process poultry and small game.
-Major companies include Perdue Incorporated, Pilgrim's Pride, Sanderson Farms, and Tyson Foods.
+Major US companies include Perdue Incorporated, Pilgrim's Pride (owned by JBS), Sanderson Farms, and Tyson Foods.

 Demand is driven by domestic meat consumption trends and export markets.
 The profitability of individual companies depends on efficient production and distribution.
 Big companies have economies of scale in production and distribution.
-Small companies can compete successfully by serving a limited geographical area or by producing a specialized product.
-The industry is highly concentrated: the 50 largest companies account for more than 90 percent of revenue.
+Small companies can compete successfully by targeting regional markets or by producing specialized products.
+The US industry is highly concentrated: the 50 largest companies account for more than 90 percent of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY